Epic Social Media Posting Disasters

 In an act of humbling kindness and generosity, Greg declined the holiday, instead of donating it to the Stephen Sutton Teenage Cancer Campaign, another very high profile social media campaign which has gone stratospheric.

 So, all good so far…yes, but inevitably where there is a viral campaign, there is always someone trying to jump on the bandwagon.
 If it’s relevant, then fair play, but Cellecta Insulation should be ashamed of themselves for their blatant use of a trending hashtag.

 7. Audi – Give People What They Want (2014)

 This is a tricky one as some may say that what Audi was daring to be different and experimental, whilst others slated the company for not giving its followers what they want….cars.
-Audi’s #Paymydues campaign (to coincide with its new A3 Sedan) requested its social media followers to share their photos which represented triumph over adversity.
+Audi’s #Paymydues campaign (to coincide with its new A3 Sedan) requested its social media followers to share their photos which represented a triumph over adversity.
 The most popular photos were then re-interpreted by artists in a planned live event.
-A noble cause perhaps, but Audi followers were understandable confused.
+A noble cause perhaps, but Audi followers were understandably confused.
 They follow Audi because they like Audis.
-Here are a sample of their comments:
+Here is a sample of their comments:

 Ouch!
 Lesson – Know your audience.